suramrit/suramritLearnsGo/README.md

 	+ gotypes.go
 	+ controlflow.go

-Then move onto doing some builtin data structures in golang including:
+First I will be doing some builtin data structures in golang including:
 (Sidebar: refer https://research.swtch.com/godata for good insights into builtin golang data-structures)

 	+ array -- arrays.go
 	+ slices -- slice.go
 	+ maps -- map.go

-and move on to user defined data structures like
+	+ struct

+I will look into

+	+ funtions
+	+ pointers

+Having a self-proclaimed proficiency in distributed systems, I will take a look at:

+	+ Concurrency
+	+ Channels
+Hopefully this is when things will start to get exciting and I can actually see the power of golang firsthand

+With the still elusive technical interviews in mind, I will will work on Computer Science fundamentals for data structures and algorithms:

 	+ linked lists - Singly / Doubly Linked
 	+ FIFO Queue